olback/code-snippets/js/playAudio/README.md

 Example: `stopAudio("audio1");`

 An ID can be either a string or a integer.
-Volume is enterd in percent with out the '%'.
+Volume is enterd in percent without the '%'.
 HTML5 supports most audio formats you can think of.
 Such as mp3, wav and ogg.
 For a complete reference, see [this article on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).